Handbooks and Guidance Documents

 Local authorities play a vital role in the conservation of biodiversity, and this document provides guidance specifically aimed at helping them to implement their Biodiversity Duty.
 The guidance aims to help all local authority staff to have regard to biodiversity in their work, and to inform senior executives and elected members of the many opportunities to take account of biodiversity at corporate level.

-- 2007: Guidance for Local Authorities on Implementing the Biodiversity Duty [accessible from Defra website]
+- 2007: Guidance for Local Authorities on Implementing the Biodiversity Duty [accessed from Defra website]

 2007: Biodiversity Duty – Guidance for Local Authorities (LGiU)